d2l-ai/d2l-tr/chapter_convolutional-neural-networks/conv-layer_origin.md

-In the two-dimensional cross-correlation operation, we begin with the convolution window positioned at the top-left corner of the input tensor and slide it across the input tensor, both from left to right and top to bottom.
+In the two-dimensional cross-correlation operation, we begin with the convolution window positioned at the upper-left corner of the input tensor and slide it across the input tensor, both from left to right and top to bottom.
 When the convolution window slides to a certain position,